-Compensation cost is recognized for stock options and stock awards issued to employees and directors, based on the fair value of these awards at the date of grant.
-A Black-Scholes model is utilized to estimate the fair value of stock options, while the market price of the Company's common stock at the date of grant is used for stock awards.
+Compensation cost is recognized for stock options and stock awards (performance and non-performance based) issued to employees and directors, based on the fair value of these awards at the date of grant.
+A Black-Scholes model is utilized to estimate the fair value of stock options.
+The market price of the Company's common stock at the date of grant is used to estimate fair value for stock awards.
+A Monte Carlo simulation is used to estimate the fair value of performance-based restricted stock units which include a market condition that determines the number of restricted stock units which will vest based on the Company's total shareholder return relative to a market index.

 Compensation cost is recognized over the required service period, generally defined as the vesting period.
 For awards with graded vesting, compensation cost is recognized on a straight-line basis over the requisite service period for the entire award.